 The bottom line

 Deciding when you should retire is an important financial decision.
-You can use the preservation and Age Pension eligibility ages as a guide, but it’s worthwhile to seek independent professional advice based on your financial circumstances and goals.
+You can use the preservation and Age Pension eligibility ages as a guide, but it’s worth seeking independent professional advice based on your financial circumstances and goals.
 Doing this will help you to make a decision that will enable you to lead a lifestyle you can afford in retirement.

 The information contained in this article is general in nature.